Social Investment Fund FAQs

 How do organisations apply for funding with the Social Investment Fund?

-SIA is also hosting a series of webinars to walk people through the criteria, why it has chosen these cohorts and what kind of initiatives they expect will be successful in the first funding round.
+SIA is also hosting a webinar to walk people through the criteria, why it has chosen these cohorts and what kind of initiatives they expect will be successful in the first New Investment funding round.

 What are the priority population groups and how were they chosen?